 For me, the garage almost always tells the truth.
 At least when it comes to getting an idea of how the home has been maintained.
 If The garage is a total mess, packed to the ceiling with boxes and junk, I always figure that the well-staged interior is just a facade.
 Now, if the garage is neat clean and well organized I always assume (right or wrong) that the house has been well maintained.
 If this is not the case, we find out at the inspection.

 Take the time to clean out your garage, it’s worth the price of a storage space for the time your home will be on the market.
-Matt Casady from STOR-N-LOCK has some great suggestions about how self-storage services like his can be a huge help.
+Companies such as STOR-N-LOCK have some great alternatives for self-storage services.

 Most storage units in Colorado Springs can be rented on a month-to-month basis so you can use it for as long or short as you need without being locked into a contract which makes it a great option as a Home Seller looking for a short-term solution.
 Plus, many local facilities offer move-in specials like one-month free (especially in the fall and winter when they're less busy) so using the storage space is even cheaper upfront.